 Modular Action and Reaction Control System (MARCS) is a programmable ecosystem of modules designed for electronic prototyping in the execution of artistic projects.
 MARCS aims to streamline the use of electronic hardware, equipping users with platforms to create extensive and efficient control and communication systems.
 The objective of MARCS is to lower the technical barriers of manoeuvring electronic hardware, targeting users from creative disciplines who are limited by existing technological tools.
 A key feature of MARCS' platforms is modular communication, allowing for data-flow across multiple boards within a network.
 This enables users to expand the control of sensors and actuators used in interactive devices and installations, making set-up and troubleshooting more efficient.
-MARCS modules are also made compatible for serial communication with visual and multi-media software such as Processing, TouchDesigner and MAX msp for digital artists.

-With flexible communication and multiple control functions built into one wireless and comprehensive tool (Albatross), we see the application of MARCS in the execution of large-scale kinetic installations, interactive or performative works.
+MARCS modules are also made compatible for serial communication with visual and multimedia software such as Processing, TouchDesigner and MAX msp for digital artists.
+With flexible communication and multiple control functions built into one wireless and comprehensive tool (Albatross), we see the application of MARCS in the execution of largescale kinetic installations, interactive or performative works.
 A community of projects that use MARCS begins with works 'Entropy' which tests inter-network communication and 'Moving Heads' which explores complex data processing and real-time actuation.

-THE EVOLUTION OF TRADITIONAL ART WITH NEW TECHNOLOGIES
+3. Chinese Opera Centre | The Evolution of Traditional Art with New Technologies

-Chinese Opera had originally been performed in outdoor and open spaces, or in rowdy tea houses with noisy audiences and street peddlers.
-Under those circumstances, the percussion instruments needed to rise above the environmental sounds to reach the audience.
-Today, Chinese Opera is performing in better-equipped theatres in quiet and sometimes soundproof indoor venues where audience etiquette is that of maintaining absolute silence and the instruments would not need to rise above environmental noises.

-This project therefore seeks to modernise how Beijing Opera is performed through an audio efficacy experiment.
-The team is testing with sound-absorbing materials, re-positioning of musicians to eliminate frequency clashes and experimenting with a remote accompaniment or dual-stage concept with advanced audio technologies that cater to audiences with different needs as well.
+Historically, Chinese opera was performed in outdoor spaces or in tea houses with noisy audiences and street peddlers.
+Under those circumstances, the musical instruments needed to rise above the environmental sounds to reach the audience.
+Today, Chinese opera is performed in welll-equipped modern theatres that are not just quiet, but soundproof with audiences maintaining absolute silence.
+In this modern context where technology and audiences have evolved, the instruments and performance mode of Chinese opera has yet to adapt, causing today's audiences to find the art form noisy, and musicians finding themselves experiencing hearing problems.
+This project seeks to modernise how Beijing Opera is performed through experiments in audio efficacies.
+The team is experimenting with the use of sound-absorbing materials with traditional instruments, re-positioning of musicians to eliminate frequency clashes, and experimenting with a remote accompaniment or dual-stage concept with advanced audio technologies that cater to audiences with different needs.

-FOLKO - STORYTELLING REIMAGINED

-Name of team members: Christian Teo, Melody Koh
+4. Christian Teo | Folko: Storytelling Reimagined

-Folko is an audio-based, publicly available app which reimagines the spoken word through shared storytelling.
+Folko is an audio-based, publicly available app which reimagines the Spoken Word through shared storytelling.
 By contributing and tuning in to short-form audio 'chapters', storytellers join interconnected narratives on a myriad of themes, including Day in the Life of, Late Night Musings, Good old' Days and Wanderlust.

-Folko will explore the creation of niche 'story channels' for organisations.
+Folko will explore the creation of niche "story channels" for organisations.
 For the National Museum of Singapore, "the day Sang Nila Utama stepped into a time machine" is being conceptualised to reimagine the experience of our National Collection.
 Where visually-intensive platforms sacrifice authenticity for virality, Folko uses audio to amplify the immediacy and intimacy of emotive storytelling.
 Where podcasts and audio platforms prefer 'closed door' expert monologues, Folko celebrates creative collaboration and stories from the 'man on the street'.
 Folko's street-friendly user experience and rapid story-recording sessions allow storytellers to easily partake in stories on-the-go.
 Folko will carve a space where storytellers are nurtured, feel safe to share their experiences, and celebrated by global audiences.
 With the release of our 'open beta' in December, we are excited to welcome the voices and perspectives of Singaporeans across generations and backgrounds.
 In 2022, we look to bring Folko to content creators and users globally.

-PROJECT TITLE: IN TEMPO SILICO

-Name of team members: Lynette Quek, Dirk Stromberg, Prashanth Thattai, Pete Kellock
+5. In Tempo Silico